ZeeMackic/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- My personal machine, IP: 70.181.103.107
+- My personal machine, IP: 70.181.XXX.XXX

-Machines within the network can only be accessed by the jump box provisioner.
+Machines within the network can only be accessed by the Jump Box, which has the IP address: 10.1.0.4.

-Machines allowed to access the ELK Server is the home machine, IP 70.181.103.107, via port 5601
+Machines allowed to access the ELK Server is the home machine, IP 70.181.XXX.XXX, via port 5601.

 A summary of the access policies in place can be found in the table below.
 | Name       | Publicly Accessible | Allowed IP Addresses |